 Who uses neobanks?

-Marous says that the initial audience targeted by neobanks is the almost 30 percent of consumers in the U.S. who don’t use the traditional banking system for a variety of reasons.
+The initial audience targeted by neobanks is the almost 30 percent of consumers in the U.S. who don’t use the traditional banking system for a variety of reasons, Marous says.

-“These people have used prepaid cards, check-cashing services, consumer credit companies or no financial institution at all,” Marous says.
-“In some cases, the demographic favors young people, but many of the neobank customers have become disenfranchised with the current banking system or pushed out of it for various reasons.”
+“These people had been using prepaid cards, check-cashing services, consumer credit companies or no financial institution at all,” Marous says.
+“In some cases, the demographic favors young people, but many of the neobank customers have been disenfranchised by the current banking system for various reasons.”